 Find the right assisted performance for you

-We have a range of Access performances available at the South Bank, as well as additional support for all of our shows.
+We have a range of assisted performances available at the South Bank, as well as additional support for all of our shows.

 During these performances, the actors dialogue is incorporated with live commentary that explains what is happening on stage via a headset.
 In addition, we also provide Touch Tours and audio notes beforehand.